 More About the Jaw and What Can Go Wrong

 Whatever the underlying cause of one’s misaligned jaw may be, it helps to understand the specifics of the issue on an anatomical level.
-Then, one can know exactly what they are facing, no pun intended.
+Then, you can know exactly what you’re facing — no pun intended.

 Naturally, the jaw is a complex and unique combination of mostly cartilage, muscle, and bone.
 Specifically, the muscles that allow the jaw its three-dimensional ability to move include the following: